 I qualified as a supervisor in 2000 (Diploma in Fieldwork Supervision), and as a counsellor in 1996 (Diploma in Counselling).
 As well as supervision provided to individuals on an independent private basis, my practice has also included the provision of both one-to-one and group supervision in various agency settings:

-- Face-to-Face Counselling Service, Chorlton - individual and group;
+- Face-to-Face Counselling Service, Chorlton - individual and group supervision;

-- Cruse Bereavement Care (Greater Manchester Branch) - individual.
+- Cruse Bereavement Care (Greater Manchester Branch) - individual supervision.

 I have also facilitated peer supervision groups within counselling diploma courses at Manchester College of Arts and Technology (MANCAT) and Salford College, during several years' working as a part-time lecturer and personal development group facilitator on various counsellor training courses.